 Both parties should go into the season knowing exactly what the relationship is and is not.

-But, if you’ve left your short-term plans out of the equation with your partner, eventually you’re going to have to have “THE TALK.”
+But, if you’ve left your short-term plans out of the equation with your partner, you will eventually have to have “the talk.”

-What is your season’s schedule and what season of the months are you going to call it quits?
-These are things you should explain to your spouse before you let your relationship continue.
+What is your season’s schedule and what month will you call it quits?
+You should explain these things to your spouse before letting your relationship continue.
 Otherwise, they may develop feelings for you and be heartbroken when you decide to call the relationship off.

 Find a partner the same way you would if you weren’t on a season’s schedule.
 Meet someone online, start flirting with a friend, or have someone set you up.

 Here are some things to keep in mind when choosing who to cling to this season: